Is “local” the fashionable new mainstay for brands?

-At the start of the global COVID-19 pandemic, every level of government rallied together to beg the Canadian population to shop local.
-The survival of Quebec businesses was at risk, we needed to lend our support by loosening our purse strings.
-Several local brands jumped on the bandwagon, advertising their local status in the hopes of attracting conscious consumers.
-In just a few months, the label “Quebec company” proliferated on packaging, in ads and even in the way brands talked about themselves.
+At the start of this global COVID-19 pandemic, all levels of government rallied to ask Canadian citizens to turn to buying local.
+The survival of Quebec businesses was at stake, they had to be given a hand by loosening the purse strings.
+To ride the wave and attract aware consumers, several brands showed their colors.
+In just a few months, the “Québec company” label has multiplied on packaging, in advertisements and even in brand messages.

-Every brand has its own superpower, the little thing that makes it unique.
-When a trend shows up, just think about it by asking yourself the following question: what is unique about my brand that might be relevant and bring value in the eyes of the consumer?
-Answers are easy to find when you ask the right questions to start in the right direction.
+Each brand has its own superpower, that little thing that makes it unique.
+When a trend shows up, just think about it by asking yourself the following question: what is unique to our brand that could be relevant and bring value to consumers?
+The answers are easy to find when you ask yourself the right questions to start in the right direction.